skaltman/sfquickstarts-posit/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 dbWriteTable(conn, name = "HEART_FAILURE_YOUNG", value = heart_failure_young_df)
 ```

 To append to an existing table, specify `append = TRUE`.
-If appending, `name` should specify an existing table.
+If appending, the `name`
+argument should refer to an existing table.

 Now that we understand how R will interact with the database, we can use R to perform our analysis.